-Prometheus Java Monitoring and Gathering Data
+How to Use Prometheus Java Monitoring to Gather Data

 Prometheus is a powerful and popular open source time series database, with a focus on storing and exposing metrics and statistics.
 It was originally conceived as a way to monitor containers running within Kubernetes but it has quickly evolved into a flexible, enterprise-ready monitoring solution.

 In order to take full advantage of Prometheus, and its visualization counterpart Grafana, we’ll need to be able to gather metrics that aren’t generated within a Kubernetes clustering environment.
 To understand how Prometheus can gather these metrics, let’s take a quick look at Prometheus’ architecture, with respect to monitoring Java applications:

 Note from the diagram that Prometheus can gather metrics in several different ways.
 Applications such as batch jobs and ephemeral workloads can push metrics into Prometheus using its Pushgateway.
 Prometheus can discover new metrics running inside of supported environments like Kubernetes by using its Service Discovery mechanisms.
 It can also pull metrics from Prometheus exporters, which is what we’ll be doing.
 Alerts can be triggered via the AlertManager, which can interact with downstream systems like PagerDuty.
 And visualization engines like Grafana can query data out of Prometheus and display it, which are concepts we will visit in the next blog.

 In this blog series, we’ll use a special type of Prometheus exporter called a JMX (Java Management Extensions) Exporter.
 The prometheus JMX exporter exposes a Java application’s JMX objects in a way that is friendly for Prometheus to consume.